 There’s nearly always a queue to wait for a table at Ippudo, but trust us, it’s worth the wait.
-Since opening in Westfield Newmarket last year, the ramen joint has been a popular highlight of the mall’s food offering.
-Ippudo is a worldwide chain, but that doesn’t stop its ramen from being topnotch; the menu allows diners to choose the hardness of their noodles, and the sides are also worth ordering.
+Since opening in Westfield Newmarket, the ramen joint has been a popular highlight of the centre’s food offering.
+Ippudo is a worldwide chain, but that doesn’t stop its ramen from being top-notch; the menu allows diners to choose the hardness of their noodles, and the sides are also worth ordering.
 The akamaru shinaji ramen is particularly delicious, as the tonkotsu broth is enhanced with special blended miso paste and fragrant garlic oil, adding depth and richness when mixed in.
 Adding a flavoured egg is a must.

 Tan-tan ramen from Ramen Takara

 When Ramen Takara first opened up in Browns Bay, people were crossing bridges to satisfy their ramen cravings.
 Luckily, Ramen Takara opened another restaurant on Ponsonby Road and both joints are as great as each other.
 The go-to bowl at Ramen Takara seems to be the Chinese sichuan dandan noodle and Japanese ramen hybrid, the tan-tan ramen.
 The broth is thickened and enriched with pork mince yet each spoonful is as enjoyable as the one before from the added spice acting like a constant palate refresher.
 The bowl also consists of a vegetable stir-fry, bok choy and shredded leek which soaks up all the flavours of the salty and spicy soup.

 Shoyu ramen from Sneaky Snacky